kojodoc/kojodoc.github.io/tutorials/lessons-level2/pic-events.md

 **Q1a.** What does the above program do?

-**Q1b.** What information does the Kc (short for key-code) object contain?
+**Q1b.** What information does the `Kc` (short for key-code) object contain?
 Use code completion to find out

-**Q1c** What do you think the isKeyPressed query does?
+**Q1c** What do you think the `isKeyPressed` query does?
 What input does it take?
 What result does it return?

+---

+### Explanation

+* Every time you press a key on the keyboard, a key-press event is sent to the window on your screen that has the focus.
+* The drawing canvas gets the focus if you either (a) click on it or (b) run the activateCanvas() command.
+* Every key-press event has a key-code associated with it (to identify it).
+* All possible key-codes are defined in the `Kc` object.
+* The `isKeyPressed(keyCode)` function takes a key-code as input and returns true if that key is currently pressed.
+Otherwise it returns false.

 ---